tonioloewald/bindinator.js/README.md

 ## A Virtuous Circle for Web Development

 * The browser is good at parsing and rendering HTML as a DOM, so use HTML to represent the DOM
+* Separate logic from presentation (avoid code in templates, avoid markup in code)
 * Don't fight the browser's native functionality, leverage it
 * Event and data-binding should be easy to do, fast and cheap (computationally), and easy to debug
 * Impose as few restrictions as possible on the developer